iluwatar/java-design-patterns/promise/README.md

 asynchronously and:

 * Code maintainability and readability suffers due to callback hell.
-* You need to compose promises and need better error handling for asynchronous tasks.
+* You need to compose promises and need better notificationError handling for asynchronous tasks.
 * You want to use functional style of programming.